HikkaV/DS-ML-Courses/docs/assignment3_sup_ml.rst

 Overfitting problem
 ===================

 In the previous lesson you were introduced to polynomial regression model.
 Despite the fact that this classifier did much better on both train and test data than the linear regression, we see a gap between its performance on train and test data.
 Actually, the mse score on train data was lower than on test one, which is a sign of *overfitting* to train data.
 Overfitting is a most frequently encountered problem in the supervised learning, that means that the model has a poor generalization towards new data.
 Overfitting occurs when our model learns very complex function in order to exactly *fit* all the data in training subset.
 Let's consider the following example : You want to train your model to classify if the object is shoes, but the only images you have in our training data - are the photos of sneakers.
 Thus, when your model sees boots, it will think that it's not shoes which is actually incorrect.
-One problem that can lead to overfitting,as defined in the highlighted example, is the imbalanced dataset (when there are more samples in one class than in the other) or different distribution of data.
+One problem that can lead to overfitting, as defined in the highlighted example, is the imbalanced dataset (when there are more samples in one class than in the other) or different distribution of data.
 Coming back to our problem, we experience overfitting because of the complexity of the decision boundary that was learned by our  algorithm.
 The chart shown below describes the decision boundary of polynomial regression depending on different degree of polynomial.

 .. image:: images/overfitting_polynomial.png